 2015 Unbreakable – 400,000

 Climbing to your peak then slowing down is pretty natural.
-The real question is how high was the mountain and how long you remained on top.
+The real question is how high was the mountain and how long you remained at the top of it.

-The first reason is the aforementioned inflated numbers which flourished since many years.
+The first reason is the aforementioned inflated numbers which flourished for many years.
 Those claims got so exaggerated that even the supposed conservative figures were way too optimistic.
-The second reason of the disappointment is the World to US comparison.
+The second reason for the disappointment is the World to US comparison.
 Considering how many units the Pop / R&B diva sold in the US, expectations could have been higher for global sales.

-All those official shipment data prove not only that global claims are truly fanciful but also that non-US sales are way overstated.
-Janet Jackson least US-axed era still saw half of its sales coming from her native country while the remaining albums had from 60% ot 80% of their Worldwide sales coming from home.
+All the official shipment data proves, not only that global claims are truly fanciful, but also that non-US sales are way overstated.
+With the album Janet Jackson being the least US-axed era still saw half of its sales coming from her native country.
+While the remaining albums had from 60% to 80% of their Worldwide sales coming from home.

-Getting rid of old myths and focusing on real data, we can highlight how incredibly good those figures are still.
-As mentioned, five consecutive 6-13 million sellers is impressive, even more from an artist that always continued to sell good amounts of physical singles too.
-Sales on this format are going to be analyzed right now.
+Getting rid of old myths and focusing on real data, we can highlight how incredibly good those figures still are.
+As mentioned, five consecutive 6-13 million sellers is impressive, even more so from an artist that always continued to sell good amounts of physical singles too.
+Sales in this format are going to be analyzed right now.